jxtngx/lightning-lab/README.md

 > it is recommended to keep your fork of lightning-pod free of changes and synced with the lightning-pod source repo, as this ensures new features become available immediately

+### Using Lightning Pod as an Instructional Resource

+lightning-pod does provide an example Lightning Module trained on MNIST; however, there are purposeful gaps in the data pipeline, network design, and UI that will allow instructors to use this project as a template to provide to students.

+The inclusion of a GitHub CodeSpace devcontainer allows instructors to provide a uniform development environment to students.
+Pairing this with GitHub version control means instructors can also use the git tree to track student progress, and use development branches as a way to help students troubleshoot their way through issues.

+Additional how-to content will be created during 2023 to assist Professors and TAs in using lighting-pod for their courses.

 ### Covered Concepts

 The following concepts are introduced at a high level in lightning-pod.
 While not all are discussed in this README or associated blog posts, the code base can serve as examples of each.